PierreWoL/EDBTDemo/README.md

-This repository contains the Python Notebooks which illustrate the techniques and strategies discussed in the tutorial named "Dataset Discovery and Exploration: State-of-the-art, Challenges, and Opportunities," set to be presented at EDBT 2024.
-The tutorial examines four key functionalities of dataset discovery and exploration:

 This repository hosts the Python Notebooks that bring to life the methodologies and approaches covered in the tutorial titled
 "Dataset Discovery and Exploration: State-of-the-art, Challenges, and Opportunities,"